 1 teaspoon pure vanilla extract

-1/2 cup fresh or frozen pitted
+1/2 cup fresh or frozen pitted sour cherries, drained

 In a large bowl, combine flour, 1/3 cup sugar, baking powder, and salt.
-With a pastry blender or two knives, cut butter into flour mixture until particles are the size of small peas; stir in dates.
+With a pastry blender or two knives, cut cold butter into flour mixture until particles are the size of small peas; stir in dates.
 Add 1 cold egg, vanilla extract, and cold whipping cream; stir just until mixed.
 When making scones, work the dough quickly and do not over mix.

 Remove from oven and serve warm.

 Yields 8 scones.

 Courtesy of Debbie Anderson of Victorian House Scones LLC.